ax-grymyr/l2dn-server/L2Dn/Wiki/Client.md

   - `FreeUserTwoClient=false`
   - `FrostModule=false`
   - `UseAutoSoulShotClassic=true`
-- Decrypt `L2.ini.txt` and replace `L2.ini` using the command `l2encdec.exe -e 413 L2.ini.txt L2.ini`
+- Replace `L2.ini` with the modified version using the command `l2encdec.exe -e 413 L2.ini.txt L2.ini`

 Now you can run the server locally and connect with this client to the server.

+### 4. Replacing Russian item names with English names (optional)

+EU client contains Russian item names for Classic edition for some reason (probably left from Russian Classic client).
+To replace Russian item names with English names, replace 2 files from the [system.zip](https://mega.nz/folder/AS8mBIDC#HchW9hqrcNsQXCdvnAYcZQ).
+These 2 files are `eu\ItemName_Classic-eu.dat` and `eu\L2GameDataName.dat`.
+I generated these 2 files for the `L2EU-P447-D20240313-P-230809-240318-1` client version and they may not work for another version.

 > [!NOTE]
-> The patched `Core.dll` was taken from [forum.ragezone.com](https://forum.ragezone.com/resources/l2j-share-l2jmobius-essence-7-3-sevensigns-1-dec-2023-protocol-447-client-447-source-code.38/).
+> The code which replaces Russian item names with English names
+> is currently in `L2Dn/L2Dn.UnitTests/DatReaderTests.cs` in `ReplaceRuItemNamesInEuClient` unit test.